-In February 2018, the FASB issued ASU 2018-02, Income Statement-Reporting Comprehensive Income (ASC 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income (AOCI), which gives entities the option to reclassify to retained earnings the tax effects resulting from the Tax Cuts and Jobs Act ("Tax Act") related to items in AOCI that the FASB refers to as having been stranded in AOCI.
+In February 2018, the FASB issued ASU No. 2018-02, Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income (AOCI), which gives entities the option to reclassify to retained earnings the tax effects resulting from the Tax Cuts and Jobs Act ("Tax Act") related to items in AOCI that the FASB refers to as having been stranded in AOCI.
 The new guidance may be applied retrospectively to each period in which the effect of the Tax Act is recognized in the period of adoption.
 The Company must adopt this guidance for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years.
 Early adoption is permitted for periods for which financial statements have not yet been issued or made available for issuance, including the period the Tax Act was enacted.
-The guidance, when adopted, will require new disclosures regarding a company's accounting policy for releasing the tax effects in AOCI and permit the Company the option to reclassify to retained earnings the tax effects resulting from the Tax Act that are stranded in AOCI.
-The Company will adopt this guidance in the first quarter of fiscal year 2020 and does not expect a material impact on its consolidated financial statements.
+The guidance, when adopted, requires new disclosures regarding a company's accounting policy for releasing the tax effects in AOCI and provides the Company the option to reclassify to retained earnings the tax effects resulting from the Tax Act that are stranded in AOCI.
+The Company adopted this guidance in the first quarter of fiscal year 2020.
+Adoption of this guidance did not have a material impact on the Company's consolidated financial statements.

 In August 2017, the FASB issued ASU No. 2017-12, Derivatives and Hedging (Topic 815).
-The new standard is designed to refine and expand hedge accounting for both financial (e.g., interest rate) and commodity risks.
+The new standard is designed to refine and expand hedge accounting for both financial (i.e., interest rate) and commodity risks.
 Its provisions create more transparency around how economic results are presented, both on the face of the financial statements and in the footnotes.
 It also makes certain targeted improvements to simplify the application of hedge accounting guidance.
-The new standard is effective for interim and annual fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
+The new standard is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption, including adoption in an interim period, is permitted.
-The Company will adopt this guidance in the first quarter of fiscal year 2020 and does not expect a material impact on its consolidated financial statements.
+The Company adopted this guidance in the first quarter of fiscal year 2020.
+Adoption of this guidance did not have a material impact on the Company's consolidated financial statements.